Gray Hat C#

 Automate the security tools Arachni and Metasploit using their MSGPACK RPCs

-Streamline and simplify your work day with Gray Hat C# and C#'s extensive repertoire of powerful tools and libraries.
+Streamline and simplify your workday by making the most of C#'s extensive repertoire of powerful tools and libraries with Gray Hat C#.

 Title: